dsuryd/dotNetify-Elements/DevApp/server/Docs/CreatingForms.md

 - It makes sure the fields are all validated upon submit.
 - It won't let you submit if there's error, and will set the focus back to the invalid field.
 - It submits all the validated field values as a single form data object.
+- On cancel, it restores all the fields to their original values.

 Take a look at how the back-end code receives and processes the form data: